 ACCT U435.
 Auditing (3) Principles of auditing including basic concepts that underlie the financial statement audit processes.
 Application of audit principles and concepts regarding reporting requirements of the independent auditor as well as review of internal controls, audit procedures, and development of audit programs will be emphasized.
-Prerequisites: ECON U292, ACCT U332; Prerequisite or Co-requisite: ACCT U433.
+Prerequisites: ECON U292 or MATH U202, ACCT U332; Prerequisite or Corequisite: ACCT U433.